Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     how do we handle situations where a script references some entity which is removed? should we just prevent named entities from ever fully being removed?
 We could just flag them as dead and ignore them

-TODO: add button to duplcate tilemap
+TODO: add button to duplicate tilemap